|

 - i.e. the offender should not receive communion even at the point of

 death 'for those who sexually abuse boys.'
-(Canon 71)
+(Canon 71) Nevertheless, the problem has never gone

 away, and can never be suppressed entirely.
 Even at the time of the critical